open-mmlab/mmdetection3d/docs/compatibility.md

 ## MMDetection3D 0.16.0

+### Returned values of `QueryAndGroup` operation

+We modified the returned `grouped_xyz` value of operation `QueryAndGroup` to support PAConv segmentor.
+Originally, the `grouped_xyz` is centered by subtracting the grouping centers, which represents the relative positions of grouped points.
+Now, we didn't perform such subtraction and the returned `grouped_xyz` stands for the absolute coordinates of these points.

+Note that, the other returned variables of `QueryAndGroup` such as `new_features`, `unique_cnt` and `grouped_idx` are not affected.

 ### NuScenes coco-style data pre-processing

 We remove the rotation and dimension hack in the monocular 3D detection on nuScenes.
 Specifically, we transform the rotation and dimension of boxes defined by nuScenes devkit to the coordinate system of our `CameraInstance3DBoxes` in the pre-processing and transform them back in the post-processing.
 In this way, we can remove the corresponding [hack](https://github.com/open-mmlab/mmdetection3d/pull/744/files#diff-5bee5062bd84e6fa25a2fdd71353f6f283dfdc4a66a0316c3b1ca26078c978b6L165) used in the visualization tools.
 The modification also guarantees the correctness of all the operations based on our `CameraInstance3DBoxes` (such as NMS and flip augmentation) when training monocular 3D detectors.